The Product Development Process – Engineering Notes

 - When time is really important, consider Time Compression Technologies.
 Time Compression is a buzz word in prototyping and low(er) volume manufacturing.
 This is really applying the technology of moving very quickly from design to parts.
 As an example, a typical injection mold takes 8 to 12 weeks.
 In time compression arenas it is drastically shorter.
 An example is in this image.

-We assist with parts where time from design to component is just 2 or 3 weeks — from start to finished injection mold parts.
+We helped develop a process to assist with parts where time from design to component is just 2 or 3 weeks - from start to finished injection mold parts.
 There are trade-offs, however, and most have to do with cost.
-Basically, you pay less for tooling, but more per part, and these molds can’t produce thousands of parts efficiently.
-There are a few different technologies that can accomplish this and all have advantages and drawbacks.
-It is, what it is — perfect in some situations, but impractical in others. - Expected volumes change the paradigm of part cost with respect to NRE (tooling, fixtures, etc.).
-These are significant.
-Depending of course on the products made, there are almost always ways to reduce part cost by investing in different technologies or production methods.
-As an example, metal parts are made in a number of different ways (assuming a reasonable volume).
-On a scale starting with lowest up-front investment:
+Basically, you pay less for tooling, but more per part, and these molds can't produce thousands of parts efficiently.There are a few different technologies that can accomplish really fast parts and all have both advantages and drawbacks.
+It is, what it is - products made like this are perfect for some situations, but impractical in others.

 - The next step adds automation.
 Again, up-front investment is even higher, but the cost of each part goes down as speed increases.

-Obviously, the example is only an illustration of possibilities.
+An Important Item of Note: Design of the part is different for each of the above cases.
+Choosing the right process up front minimizes the time and expense of redesign for a different process.
+Secondly, opting for something entirely different, like converting to a stamping instead of a casting might really be the ticket.
+Explore your options.The examples above are an illustration of possibilities.
 Machining is not usually considered against fully automatic die casting, but it shows the point with respect to the cost continuum.
 If a lot of parts are needed, especially if they are complex, automated die casting can be effective.
-If only a few parts, automated die casting isn’t even a consideration.
-Plastic parts follow the same thinking pattern. - Complexity is another factor.
-Generally, the more complex a product or the more complex a part, the more it will cost.
+If only a few parts, automated die casting isn't even a consideration.Plastic parts follow the same thinking pattern. - Complexity is another big factor.
+Generally, the more complex products made or the more complex a part, the more it will cost.
 Careful design, and design optimization will reduce cost.
-Sometimes this is simplifying parts; Or, changing parts to a simpler or less costly process; Sometimes it is eliminating parts by having other parts do multiple things.
+Sometimes this is simplifying parts; Or, designing parts for a simpler or less costly process; Sometimes it is eliminating parts by having other parts do multiple things.
 That is an area where Synthesis can really help.

 - The manufacturing location has big effect on cost.
 China, for instance, has low cost manufacturing.
-That typically works for high volume situations, sometimes with great benefit, but there are trade-offs — many.
+That typically works for high volume situations, sometimes with great benefit, but there are trade-offs, many.
 Learn about the trade-offs before jumping in.

-Factors in the Process that Effect Timing:
+Factors in the Process that Affect Timing:

 - As mentioned above, a good understanding of product requirements are the best way to save time.
 Just knowing what target to shoot at keeps the team from wandering around and having to “redo” the work.
 It also does a lot to keep the team interested and excited.